Service-Learning

 Only specific sections satisfy the Engaged Learning requirement.
 These will include the letter E in the section number.
 Please see LOCUS for details.

-This is a unique Study Abroad immersion field course designed to build on the foundations learned in Ecology, Environmental Science/Studies, and Anthropology classes by examining first hand and in more depth the biodiversity and tropical ecosystems of Belize, by exploring the country’s rich cultural traditions of some of its peoples, particularly the Mayans; and learning how local communities are involved in protecting and sustaining ecological and natural sites through community based conservation and sustainability practices.
+This Study Abroad field course is designed to build on the foundations learned in Ecology, Environmental Science, and Anthropology classes by examining the biodiversity and tropical ecosystems of Belize, by exploring the cultural traditions of some of its peoples, particularly the Mayans; and learn how local communities are involved in protecting and sustaining ecological and natural sites through community based conservation and sustainability practices.

 ENVS 345: Conservation and Sustainability of Nontropical Ecosystems (3)